pokgak/pokgak.github.io/content/articles/docker-bake.md

 The first four are cool but the last one stood out to me: `Bake target: target:bake`.

+Bake 101 crash course: remember in `docker-compose.yaml` we have `services`?

 ```yaml
 # ./cicd/docker/docker-compose.yaml
 services: